Brock’s Student Mental Health Policies and Services

 Guarding student privacy and confidentiality

 Brock recognizes that for many students, disclosing information about their mental health can be intimidating.
 Brock is committed to protecting student privacy and maintaining the confidentiality of all personal information shared.
-Personal information about a student’s mental health that is disclosed to the University is handled in strict accordance with the University’s obligations under the Freedom of Information and Protection of Privacy Act, The Personal Health Information Protection Act, and the University’s Access to Information and Protection of Privacy Policy.
-Student information is only used or disclosed for the purpose for which it was collected, or as otherwise provided under the Acts, and will only be shared within the University with those employees who have a need to know the information to support the student.
+Personal information about a student’s mental health that is disclosed to the University is handled in strict accordance with the University’s obligations under the Freedom of Information and Protection of Privacy Act, the Personal Health Information Protection Act, and the University’s Access to Information and Protection of Privacy Policy.
+Student information is only used or disclosed for the purpose for which it was collected, or as otherwise provided under the Acts, and will only be shared within the University with those employees who need to know the information to support the student.
 Further information about Brock’s privacy protections and practices can be found on the University Privacy Office’s webpage.